Introduction

 Setting up

-First, install the tools we need:
+First, install the tools:

 pip install sentence-transformers faiss-cpu PyMuPDF